mickelson/attract/Layouts.md

    * `edit_dialog( msg, text )` - Prompt the user to input/edit text.
 The `msg`
      parameter is the prompt caption.  `text` is the initial text to be edited.
      The return value a the string of text as edited by the user.
-   * `splash_message( msg )` - immediately provide a text message to the user.
+   * `splash_message( msg, second_msg="" )` - immediately provide text feedback
-     This could be useful to provide feedback during time-intensive operations.
+     to the user.
+This could be useful during computationally-intensive operations.

 <a name="Filter" />